zachpino/realtimespace/week5/dataset.md

 `CSV` files, comma-separated values, are a common representation format for multi-dimensional data.
 This particular file contains the latutude, longitude, and population for all of the world's megacities as defined by the World Bank.

 Remember, Latitude is a North-South metric, and Longitude is East-West.
 Accordingly, Latitude ranges from -90 to 90 degrees, and Longitude ranges between -180 and 180 degrees.

+We can now use [d3 scales](scope.md) to derive visualization parameters from these numbers.